 Welcome and thank you for your interest in the Adult Neurology Residency Program at The Medical College of Georgia, Augusta University, located in Augusta GA!
 Our program is a categorical four-year program.
-Currently we recruit four adult neurology residents and one pediatric neurology resident annually.
+Currently we recruit six adult neurology residents and one pediatric neurology resident annually.
 Our residents rotate at the Augusta University Medical Center and Clinics and also at the Charlie Norwood VA Hospital, which is linked to the Augusta University Medical Center via an indoor sky bridge.

 Our program fosters a culture of academic and clinical excellence in patient care with many opportunities for academic research to pursue individual interests in neuroscience.
 We carry on our institution’s legacy of strong academic training, leadership, and research as we are a referral center for the Southeast and are associated with the 13th oldest medical school in the United States.
 As such, our residents are given a dynamic experience of being an integral part of the team and routinely teach medical students and visiting residents.
 The neurology department has a legacy for didactics and was named as the Institutions Clinical Teaching Department of the year in 2013.
 Our program is often described as being infectious because of its collegial atmosphere as many of our attending physicians have trained at our facility at some point in their careers and have returned here to practice.
 Our attending physicians are knowledgeable, many with international reputations, yet they remain personable and approachable which makes learning neurology here a mutual pleasure for faculty and learners at various levels including resident physicians and student doctors.